-Course Content How is the course assessed?
 How will the course be taught?

-By nature BTECs provide a more practical, real- world approach to learning alongside a theoretical background, giving learners the knowledge, understanding and skills that they need to prepare for employment.
-The course is primarily based By a mixture of taught lessons, independent research and assignments, presentations, role play, group work, visiting speakers and industry visits and the use of work experience. on student assignments.
-There are a total of 13 units to complete.
-Four of these are externally Why should I choose the BTEC in Business at QEGS? needs.
-What topics are included? • Exploring Business • Developing a Marketing Campaign • Personal and Business Finance • Managing an Event • International Business The BTEC offers a new pathway for studying Business at QEGS alongside our Business Studies A-Level.
+By a mixture of taught lessons, independent research and assignments, presentations, role play, group work, visiting speakers and industry visits and the use of work experience.

+Why should I choose the BTEC in Business at QEGS?

+The BTEC offers a new pathway for studying Business at QEGS alongside our Business Studies A-Level.
 The Department has a long history of excellent grades at A-Level and is looking to continue that success with students who would prefer to study a course that isn't wholly exam-based and allows them to specialise in one subject, rather than three.
 The course allows you to gain a far deeper and broader knowledge of business.
 Whether you wish to study further at University, go into employment or start your own business, if you know that business is the subject for you, why not start studying it now?

-Principles of ManagementBusiness Decision Making How is it different from A-Level Business Plus 6 optional units Studies?
+How is it different from A-Level Business Studies?

 BTEC offers students the chance to concentrate on one subject while at Sixth Form, rather than three or four separate A-Levels.
 It is only partially exam-based.
 The course is the equivalent of three A-Levels and is seen by universities and employers as equivalent in rigour and UMS points as the more traditional route of A-Levels.